Free Virtual Moderated Discussion

 Lydia Shire, Chef, Restaurateur, and Entrepreneur

 Barbara Haber is the former curator of books at the Schlesinger Library at the Radcliffe Institute for Advanced Study at Harvard University, where she developed a large collection of cookbooks and books on the history of food.
-She both writes and speaks publicly on the subject on the history of food.
+She both writes and speaks publicly on the history of food.

 Lydia Shire has launched six acclaimed restaurants including BIBA, Pignoli, Excelsior, Blue Sky, and Scampo.
 She has won three James Beard awards, most recently “One of America’s Top Five Chefs” and has been named “One of America’s Top Ten Chefs” by Food & Wine Magazine.
 Shire’s kitchens have been a training ground for some of Boston’s finest culinary talent, such as Jody Adams, Dante de Magistris, Gordon Hamersley, Amanda Lydon and Susan Regis.
 A powerful creative force, Lydia Shire’s passion for excellence and culinary talent is evident in all that she does.

-See the related exhibition, Resetting the Table: Food and Our Changing Tastes.
+See more about the related exhibition, Resetting the Table: Food and Our Changing Tastes.

 Presented by the Peabody Museum of Archaeology & Ethnology in collaboration with Let’s Talk About Food.